openshift/installer/installer/frontend/ui-tests/README.md

 `make build` : builds the tectonic installer component

-`make launch_installer` : launches the tectonic installer gui
+`make launch-installer` : launches the tectonic installer gui

-`make launch_installer_guitests` : runs the tectonic installer gui tests
+`make launch-installer-guitests` : runs the tectonic installer gui tests

-`make gui_tests_cleanup` : removes all test artifacts
+`make gui-tests-cleanup` : removes all test artifacts

-`make all` : executes all the above make targets

 #### To execute the tests on browser, `package.json` should include: